Return to Index

 - Maintain a healthy weight—Portion control, combined with healthy food choices, will keep you on the right track.
 If you need help, check the ChooseMyPlate or American Academy of Nutrition and Dietetics websites.

-- Manage other health conditions—If you have other health conditions, such as high cholesterol, hypertension, or diabetes, it is important to follow your treatment plan to reduce your risk of cardiovascular disease.
+- Manage other health conditions—If you have other health conditions, such as high cholesterol , high blood pressure , or diabetes, it is important to follow your treatment plan to reduce your risk of cardiovascular disease.

 Cardiovascular disease prevention overview.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated February 28, 2014.
 Accessed March 25, 2014.